wp-plugins/spam-free-wordpress/readme.txt

 1. Upload to the /wp-content/plugins directory
 2. Activate
-3. If there is a password field on the comment form when you are logged out as Admin, then nothing else needs to be done.
+3. Turn on the Spam Stats, and try to leave a comment to make sure it is working.

 == Frequently Asked Questions ==